Gelo di melone

-The gelo di melone or mellone (gelu di muluni), also known as gelo d'anguria, is a typical Sicilian jelly dessert consisting of a watermelon pudding.
-Traditionally prepared on Ferragosto, it is also popular for the Saint Rosalia celebrations in Palermo.
+Gelo di melone (gelu di muluni), also known as gelo d'anguria, is a Sicilian jelly dessert consisting of a watermelon pudding served throughout summer.
+Traditionally prepared on Ferragosto, it is also popular for the Saint Rosalia celebrations in the city of Palermo.

-Its basic ingredients are watermelon pulp, sugar (or honey) and starch, while pistachios, candied fruit, cinnamon and jasmine water are often added.
+Its basic ingredients are watermelon pulp, sugar (or honey), and starch, while pistachios, candied fruit, cinnamon, and jasmine water are often added.
+Jasmine is often added, in the pudding as jasmine water, and as a garnish with jasmine flowers.
+Small pieces of chocolate may be added to invoke watermelon seeds.
 It is commonly, although mistakenly, considered an inheritance of Arab influence dating to the Muslim period.